-The following "Procedural Guidelines for the Conduct of Substantive All-Party Negotiations" (hereafter referred to as the "Procedural Guidelines" are intended to supplement the "Ground Rules for Substantive All-Party Negotiations" (hereafter referred to as the "Ground Rules"), published by the two Governments on 16 April 1996.
+The following "Procedural Guidelines for the Conduct of Substantive All-Party Negotiations" (hereafter referred to as the "Procedural Guidelines") are intended to supplement the "Ground Rules for Substantive All-Party Negotiations" (hereafter referred to as the "Ground Rules"), published by the two Governments on 16 April 1996.
 It is proposed that the Ground Rules and the Procedural Guidelines will together serve as the rules of procedure for the negotiations unless or until they are amended or replaced by rules of procedure adopted by agreement among the participants in the negotiations.
 Subject to this, and with the exception of the provision in paragraph 20 of the Procedural Guidelines, which has the effect of specifying the scope of application of sufficient consensus as laid down in paragraph 24 of the Ground Rules, the Ground Rules should be taken as the authoritative text in the case of any difference of interpretation between the two documents.

-Format invite General de Chartelain to provide the independent
+Format

-- ireanship in Strand Two.
-He would also chair the Busine 1.
-According to the Ground Rules, negotiations will be organised so that issues are discussed in the following formats, with appropriate distinctions as to participation and procedural arrangements: - greed that it will be open to the group to propose Plenary to the two Governments in the light of the - of the negotiations or as circumstances warrant."
-Strand One - Strand Two - opropriate, other committees and sub-committees of the Strand Three - icipats in the format to which the sub-group relates. the Business Committee.
+According to the Ground Rules, negotiations will be organised so that issues are discussed in the following formats, with appropriate distinctions as to participation and procedural arrangements:

+Plenary

+Strand One

+Strand Two

+Strand Three

+the Business Committee

-airing the Negotiations
+Chairing the Negotiations